Multiplicity of young isolated planetary mass objects in Taurus and Upper Scorpius: Conclusion

 \section{Conclusion}

 We present high-spatial-resolution observations using HST and VLT of a sample of 38 FFPs and 14 low-mass BD members of the USco association, as well as 25 FFP members of the Taurus association.
 We detect one binary candidate in Taurus with a separation of 111.9$\pm$0.4~mas corresponding to 18~au at 160~pc, a mass ratio of 0.9 and estimated component masses in the range 3--6~\mjup for the primary and 2.6--5.2~\mjup for the secondary, according to \citet{Chabrier2023} models and assuming no extinction.
+Spectroscopic observations are required to confirm the nature of this pair.
 No binary candidates were identified in USco and no wide binary candidates were identified in either association.
 Using advanced PSF-fitting methods, we also report the tentative detection of four very faint companion candidates in the F850LP filter, with flux ratios of only 3\% to 5\%.
 Given the uncertain nature of these detections, which are at the resolution and/or detection limits of the HST images, these candidates should be considered with caution and require confirmation.

-When combined with previous high-spatial-resolution surveys of the very low-mass populations in these regions, our findings reveal a statistically significant difference in the multiplicity properties below 25~\mjup, with a binary fraction of 4.9$^{+2.8}_{-2.0}$\% in Taurus and an upper limit of $\le$1.2\% in USco.
+When combined with previous high-spatial-resolution surveys of the very low-mass populations in these regions, our findings reveal a statistically significant difference in the multiplicity properties below 30--50~\mjup, with a binary fraction of $4.5^{+3.1}_{-2.1}$\% below 29\mjup and $8.9^{+3.3}_{-2.7}$\% below 50\mjup in Taurus and an upper limit of $\le$1\% in USco over the corresponding luminosity range.

-On one hand, the absence of FFP binaries in USco and their presence in Taurus suggest that dynamical interactions, higher stellar densities, and/or feedback from massive stars in USco likely prevent the formation or disrupt fragile binary systems at the lowest masses.

-On the other hand, the existence of a few BD and FFP wide binary candidates reported in the literature in USco and other dense clusters including massive stars--such as the ONC, NGC~1333, Collinder~69 and Ophiuchus--appears to contradict this picture.
-If their binary nature is confirmed, the presence of such wide systems in these regions suggests that either some FFP binaries can survive despite strong dynamical processing \citep{portegieszwart2024,huang2024} or that certain conditions—such as lower-density subregions within these clusters—allow them to persist.